Overview

 Description

-assets: Array of supported assets.asset_id: The unique identifier of the asset.asset_iface: The interface type (e.g.,RGB20).ticker: Short name or symbol of the asset (e.g.,USDT).name: Full name of the asset (e.g.,Tether USD).precision: Decimal precision for the asset.issued_supply: Total issued supply of the asset.media: Additional media or metadata about the asset (optional).is_active: Boolean indicating if the asset is currently active.
+assets: Array of supported assets.ticker: Short name or symbol of the asset (e.g.,USDT).asset_id: The unique identifier of the asset.name: Full name of the asset (e.g.,Tether USD).precision: Decimal precision for the asset.protocol_ids: Map of protocol name to the asset’s identifier on that protocol.media: Additional media or metadata about the asset (optional).issued_supply: Total issued supply of the asset.timestamp: Asset metadata timestamp.endpoints: Array of per-layer trading limits — each entry haslayer,min_amount,max_amount(in smallest units), andis_active.is_active: Boolean indicating if the asset is currently active.added_at: Timestamp when the asset was added.supported_layers: List of layers the asset can settle on (e.g.,["BTC_LN", "BTC_L1"]).

-network: Indicates whether the response pertains to the mainnet, testnet, or regtest.timestamp: The server-side timestamp when the response was generated.
+network: Indicates whether the response pertains to the mainnet, signet, or regtest.total: Total count of matching assets (not just the current page).limit/offset: Pagination echo of the request.timestamp: The server-side timestamp when the response was generated.

 Example Response